 Filmed in classic Christopher Nolan style, Inception features lots of complex storybuilding, shifting timelines, and crescendo music.
 Leonardo DiCaprio stars as Dom Cobb, an "extractor" who enters people's dreams to find secrets and plant ideas.

 Nolan began work on Inception shortly after completely Insomnia (which is also on this list down below), inspired by its sleepless plot to write a treatment about "dream stealers."

-Deeming the original idea far too ambitious, Nolan shelved the concept until he was able to gain more experience—which he surely did with the creation of his The Dark Knight trilogy.
+Deeming the original idea far too ambitious, Nolan shelved the concept until he was able to gain more experience (which he eventually did with the creation of his The Dark Knight trilogy).

-Teenager Nancy (Heather Langenkamp) relies on coffee to keep her awake, but it doesn't quite do enough.
+Teenager Nancy (played by Heather Langenkamp) relies on coffee to stay awake, but it doesn't quite do.
 Whenever she inevitably dozes off, Freddy Krueger is there waiting with his metal claws.

 Krueger has become a standard Halloween costume nowadays, what with his melted face and brown fedora.
 He's not your usual child-killer, but a spirit who attacks his victims in their sleep.

 When brought into the real world, his supernatural shapeshifting powers are rendered useless—but he can still kill you!

 Insomnia might not be Christopher Nolan's most hailed movie, but he did set a high bar for himself with it.
 (Notably, Insomnia is Nolan's only movie for which he didn't write the screenplay himself.)

 Led by a solid cast—Al Pacino, Hilary Swank, Robin Williams—this psychological thriller follows a police investigation in Nightmute, Alaska where people spend entire months in perpetual daylight.